southalc/podman/README.md

 ### containerd configuration

 This module also contains minimal support for editing the `containerd` configuration files that control some of the lower level settings for how containers are created.
-Currently, the only supported configuration file is `/etc/containers/storage.conf`.
-You should be able to set any of the settings with that file using the `$podman::storage_options` parameter.
+Currently, the only supported configuration files are `/etc/containers/storage.conf` and `/etc/containers/containers.conf`.
+You should be able to set any of the settings with those files using the `$podman::storage_options` and `$podman::containers_options` parameters respectively.
 For example (if using Hiera):

 ```yaml
 podman::storage_options: